What is Invisalign®?

 Malocclusion: A Risk to Overall Health

-Severe periodontal infection, if untreated, may increase the risk for atherosclerosis-induced conditions such as coronary heart disease and stroke, complications of diabetes, adverse pregnancy outcomes, and respiratory diseases.
+When a periodontal infection becomes severe and goes untreated, risk of atherosclerosis-induced conditions can increase.
+These conditions include coronary heart disease and stroke, complications of diabetes, adverse pregnancy outcomes, and respiratory diseases.

 Wear and Trauma